 Jumping in 5e lets you cross huge gaps, attack flying monsters, ignore difficult terrain, and more.
 So how does jumping in 5e work?
-Let’s jump to it
+Let’s jump to it, read our full guide to Jumping 5e below.

 “A chasm separates the Barbarian from his compatriots, flames licking upwards.
 He looks down into the abyss, and scoffs.
 He has faced greater chasms.
 He gets a running start, lets out a warcry, and leaps…”